GersonRocha9/ignite-react-native-gofinances/README.md

 ## 📋 Sobre

-Aplicativo desenvolvido no Chapter 02 do Ignite (Rocketseat).
+Aplicativo desenvolvido no Chapter 02 do Ignite (Rocketseat) - React Native.

 ---